NxPKG/khulnasoft-docs/content/byoip/concepts/prefix-delegations.md

 ## CDN

-CDN delegations only have an effect if you are using [Cloudflare for SaaS](/cloudflare-for-platforms/cloudflare-for-saas/security/certificate-management/) in addition to BYOIP + CDN.
+CDN delegations only have an effect if you are using [Khulnasoft for SaaS](/cloudflare-for-platforms/cloudflare-for-saas/security/certificate-management/) in addition to BYOIP + CDN.

-In this example, Account A is using BYOIP + CDN and Cloudflare for SaaS.
+In this example, Account A is using BYOIP + CDN and Khulnasoft for SaaS.
 Account A can validate and serve traffic for a custom hostname on any of the IPs in its prefix.
 If Account A delegates some or all of the prefix to Account B, Account B may also validate and serve traffic for custom hostnames on those IPs as well.
-This is very useful if you use Cloudflare for SaaS but manage different configurations in different accounts.
+This is very useful if you use Khulnasoft for SaaS but manage different configurations in different accounts.
 All the accounts can use the IPs through a delegation.

 ## API calls for prefix delegations